 - 1. Retaliatory actions including, but not limited to, acts of intimidation, threats, coercion or discrimination against those who: - a.
-Make complaints of prohibited discrimination or harassment. - b.
-Report prohibited discrimination or harassment. - c.
-Participate in an investigation, formal proceeding or informal resolution, whether conducted internally or outside the district, concerning prohibited discrimination or harassment. - 2.
-Aiding, abetting, inciting, compelling or coercing discrimination, harassment or retaliatory actions. - 3.
-Discrimination, harassment or retaliation against any person because of such person's association with a person protected from discrimination or harassment in accordance with this policy.
+Make complaints of illegal discrimination or harassment. - b.
+Report illegal discrimination or harassment. - c.
+Participate in an investigation, formal proceeding or informal resolution, whether conducted internally or outside the district, concerning illegal discrimination or harassment. - 2.
+Aiding, abetting, inciting, compelling or coercing illegal discrimination, harassment or retaliatory actions. - 3.
+Discrimination, harassment or retaliation against any person because of such person's association with a person protected from discrimination or harassment in accordance with this policy and law.

+As used in this policy, "discrimination, harassment or retaliation" has the same meaning as "illegal discrimination, harassment or retaliation" and is limited to acts prohibited by law.
 All employees, students and visitors must immediately report to the district for investigation any incident or behavior that could constitute discrimination, harassment or retaliation in accordance with this policy.
 If a student alleges sexual misconduct on the part of any district employee to any person employed by the district, that person will immediately report the allegation to the Children's Division (CD) of the Department of Social Services in accordance with state law.
-In accordance with this policy and as allowed by law, the district will investigate and address discrimination, harassment and retaliation that negatively impact the school environment, including instances that occur off district property or are unrelated to the district's activities.